Understanding Contrastive Learning Through the Lens of Margins: Experimental Results

 \subsection{Attenuating the diminishing gradients}

 As explained in Secs.~\ref{sssec:ga-angular-margin} and \ref{ssec:ga-subtractive-margin}, margins can attenuate the diminishing gradients as $q_{ij}$ approaches $p_{ij}$.
-This, however, is also bound to a side condition; the scale depends only on the positive sample.
-Thus, we ran experiments on two types of attenuation scales; type I and II.
+Since the scale depends only on the positive sample, we ran experiments on two types of attenuation scales; type I and II.
+They are defined as follows:

-For type I, the gradient multiplier also scales negative samples, as $m_2$ does (Eq.~\ref{eq:gradient-analysis-m2}).
-Specifically, we multiply $1 / (1 - \alpha \tilde{q_{il}})$ to gradients to both positive and negative samples.